shpatrickguo/bitgrit/shpg-dsprojects/intro.md

 ## About Me

 My name is Patrick Guo.
 As a data scientist and analyst, I translate data into valuable and comprehensible insights.
-My aim is to improve results, make the right decisions and save costs.
+I am passionate about using statistical analysis skills to drive organizational change.

 I am experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
 I use Python, SQL for my data projects.